 Human resources are the source for achieving the Group's sustainable growth.
 We are continuously working to improve the workplace environment and striving to increase employee satisfaction levels by promoting workstyle reforms through the three elements of diversity, training and evaluation, and digital strategy.
 In addition to developing a system to collate and effectively utilize the Group's human resource data, we are cultivating the human resources who will contribute to the enhancement of the Group brand by providing education and training from the moment they join the Company.
-Furthermore, we are promoting work-style reforms by developing systems oriented to a work-life balance, accelerating the digitization of internal operations such as sales activities and back-office operations.
-Work-style reforms that reduce overburden, waste, and inconsistency lead to increased contact points with customers, increased contract signings and user numbers, and improved customer satisfaction.
-We are also engaged in proactive efforts to enhance and expand diversity by harnessing the hospitality industry's characteristics and strengths in creating leisure, health, and beauty.
-We are working to revise evaluation and compensation systems and improve the welfare benefits system, focusing on the creation of a vibrant and rewarding work environment where human resources that embody the Group's corporate philosophy can demonstrate their potential to the fullest.
+Furthermore, we are promoting work-style reforms by developing systems oriented to a work-life balance, accelerating the digitization of internal operations such as sales activities are appointed to act as the "face" of a facility to promote brand improvement, has been expanded across the entire Group, developing and promoting initiatives that transcend divisions or occupational categories.
+The combination of these initiatives and the unique expertise we have accumulated over the years will enable us to strengthen the source of value creation, which is human resources trusted by our customer.